About the Author

 Ellie moved back to the UK in 2017 and Liz was no longer able to work on the books due to her growing family.
 Ellie posted a message on a local facebook group asking for illustrators with a similar style to Liz.
 This style was important to Ellie as her great great grandfather was a famous naturalist in the early 1900’s, writing and illustrating books about birds, butterflies and exotic animals in incredible scientific detail.
 Growing up surrounded by his artwork and books, Ellie knew that she wanted a very true to life style in her books.

 Laura Callwood sent over her initial sketches of a puffin and Ellie knew Laura could continue in the beautiful style of the first book.
-It was important to Ellie that Laura was also a mum of young children as well as living locally in Cornwall and over the past year we have worked on a great collaborative style where Laura has transformed Ellie’s scribbles and sketches into stunning artwork and brought the new books to life.
+It was important to Ellie that Laura was also a mum of young children as well as living locally in Cornwall and over the past few years we have worked on a great collaborative style where Laura has transformed Ellie’s scribbles and sketches into stunning artwork and brought the new books to life.